It is argued cutting corporation tax rates can increase total tax revenue. This is because:

 - However, if others follow suit and cut to the same rate, there will be a very different effect.
 The UK will not gain any competitive advantage from the tax cut.

 - It becomes an example of game theory – the outcome of a choice on tax rates – depends on how other countries respond.

-- The big question is how will other countries respond to UK cutting corporation tax rate?
-Perhaps with losing access to Single Market they may not feel threatened and not cut corporation tax.
-Alternatively they may feel it is an attempt to gain an unfair advantage of inward investment and respond in some form.
+- The big question is how will other countries respond to the UK cutting corporation tax rate?
+Perhaps with losing access to Single Market, they may not feel threatened and not cut corporation tax.
+Alternatively, they may feel it is an attempt to gain an unfair advantage of inward investment and respond in some form.

 Welfare implications of cutting corporation tax rates